 software is that training and support are available.

 one of the popular webinar platforms is WebinarJam.
-This easy-to-use webinar
+This easy-to-use live webinar

 tool lets you control who participates in your webinar with password-protected